 Bonduel - Krakow is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bonduel - Krakow’s overall crime rate is lower than average for the country.

-In terms of college education, Bonduel - Krakow is nearly on par with the US average for all cities of 21.84%: 18.91% of adults 25 and older in Bonduel - Krakow have a bachelor's degree or advanced degree.
+The education level of Bonduel - Krakow citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.91% of adults 25 and older in Bonduel - Krakow have a college degree.

 The per capita income in Bonduel - Krakow in 2022 was $37,273, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $149,092 for a family of four.
 However, Bonduel - Krakow contains both very wealthy and poor people as well.